wilsonliaows/docs/connectors/quickbase.md

 With Input field list, only fields that are specified in this section will appear subsequently as input fields.
 Composite fields will also be included when using the top-level name.

 ### Notes
  - When specifying fields, only provide one field name per line.
-Field names are case sensitive, hence ensure that field names provided are an exact match as the QuickBase field names.
+Field names are case sensitive, hence ensure that field names provided are an exact match as the Quickbase field names.
- - Any required fields in your QuickBase table should be displayed in the action by default.
+ - Any required fields in your Quickbase table should be displayed in the action by default.
 Required fields will not show up automatically if you fail to define them in the Input field list.
 - Always refresh your recipe schema after changing the Input field list.
 - There should NOT be additional spaces in front of or behind each field name

 ### Example

-I have a QuickBase table, Event App, with more than 150 fields configured.
+I have a Quickbase table, Event App, with more than 150 fields configured.

 ![Table Selection](/assets/images/connectors/quickbase/table-selection.png)
 *Table Selection from QuickBase*